GMTurbo/smasher/README.md

 ```
 ## Why?

 Ever used a Fat32 storage device?
 Ever needed to put something on it larger than 4 gb's?
 Now you can!
-Just smash the file into pieces, transfer them to the drive, then reassemble them.
+Just smash the file into pieces, transfer them to the drive, boom, you're done.

 ## It is easy to use